top of page

 Q. What is the advantage of booking a private tour over a group tour?

-A. Beyond the additional time, the main difference is that the 4hr tour also includes a stop at Lylla's favorite upscale restaurant to enjoy an iconic Hanoi specialty - Cha Ca. The 4hr upgraded tour also includes a hotel pick-up service, if you are staying in the Old Quarter vicinity.
-Your guide will meet you at your hotel and book a car(s) to your first tour stop.
+A. In addition to extra time, the 4-hour upgraded tour includes a visit to Lylla's favorite upscale restaurant to enjoy a Hanoi classic called Cha Ca. This version also includes hotel pick-up if you are staying in or near the Old Quarter.
+Your guide will meet you at your accommodation and arrange a car to your first food stop.

 Q. Why don’t you offer an evening tour?